chewbecky/wireframr/README.md

 # wireframer

 Has this ever happened to you?
-You have a meeting where you want to show an early stage concept for a new feature, and all the discussion is about colors and fonts, even tough this isn't even the final design yet?
+You have a meeting where you want to show an early stage concept for a new feature, and all the discussion is about, is colors and fonts, even tough this isn't even the final design yet?
 Enter *Wireframr*!
 With *Wireframr* you can easily change the style of every Sketch element to simple outlines and every font to Comic Sans MS. Nobody will think this is the final design.

 ![Wireframe](assets/example_wireframes.png?raw=true "Wireframe")    ![Screendesign](assets/example_screendesign.png?raw=true "Screendesign")

 ## Installation